betterscientificsoftware/bssw.io/Articles/ShortArticles/CiiBestPracticesBadgeProgram.md

 <a name="focus_on_security"/>

-##  CII Best Practices focus on software Security
+##  CII Best Practices focus on software security

 Blah blah blah ...